PPKFS/inform-readers-guide/src/site/notes/inform/knowledge.md

     - [[inform/Ordering Instances|Ordering Instances]]- A simple system for making an ordered list of instances.
     - [[inform/Nonlocal Variables|Nonlocal Variables]] - To manage variables whose scope is wider than the current rule.
 -   Chapter 3: Properties
-    - [[Properties (knowledge)|Properties (knowledge)]] - Subjects in the model world have properties associated with them: some either/or, others with values.
+    - [[inform/Properties (knowledge)|Properties (knowledge)]] - Subjects in the model world have properties associated with them: some either/or, others with values.
     - [[inform/Either-Or Properties|Either-Or Properties]]- Properties which can either be present or not, but have no value attached.
     - [[inform/Either-Or Property Adjectives|Either-Or Property Adjectives]] - Names of either-or properties when used as adjectives.
     - [[inform/Valued Properties|Valued Properties]]- Properties which attach values to subjects, with such values always having a given kind.